 Regardless of which category you apply for, you’ll need to create a profile:

 - Create a profile with AAIP online portal

 - Submit your registration online

-Once you have completed your application, the AINP portal will provide a list of documents you need to upload based on the information provided.
+Once you have completed your application, the AAIP portal will provide a list of documents you need to upload based on the information provided.

-Tip: Read AINP Portal Helpful Hints before beginning your application.
+Tip: Read AAIP Portal Helpful Hints before beginning your application.

 5. For International Graduate Entrepreneur Immigration Stream (IGEIS) or Foreign Graduate Start-Up Visa Stream (FGSVS) only